 How to handle jumping

 Jumping is a common training challenge and is usually attention-seeking behaviour.
-Unknowingly we “teach” our dogs to jump up on us by rewarding them each time they do so by touching them (even it is simply handling them to keep them from jumping up), playing with them, or by simply speaking to them, it can still be rewarding to the dog.
+We inadvertently “teach” our dogs to jump up on us by rewarding them each time they do so.
+Whether it’s by touching them (even if it is handling them to keep them from jumping up), playing with them, or by simply speaking to them; all of these actions can still be rewarding to the dog.

-The trick to dealing with jumping is to carefully manage your dog’s behaviour so that they have few opportunities to jump on people, and when they do, ensuring they are not rewarded for doing so.
+The trick to handling jumping is to carefully manage your dog’s behaviour so that they have few opportunities to jump on people, and when they do, ensuring they are not rewarded.
 At the same time, you need to teach your pup what to do instead of jumping to get attention.
 Below are some helpful tips!

 Teach your pup an alternative to jumping